bmbrands/auth_linkedin/README.txt

 - Updates

+April 29 2015:
+- new version for Moodle 2.8 and newer:
+- update event system
+- update user fields

-August 21st 2013: This plugin now retreives the user email addresses from LinkedIn.
+August 21st 2013:
+- This plugin now retreives the user email addresses from LinkedIn.

 - About this plugin: